mvolkmann/blog/src/web-dev-tips.md

 {% aTargetBlank "https://flexboxfroggy.com", "Flexbox Froggy" %}
 provides a great way to learn about this.

-There are many CSS properties that affect flex layout.
+Many CSS properties affect flex layout.
 The most commonly used properties applied to container elements are described here.